avivz450/A-GBusinessesPromotions/Documentation/Progress.md

 + Edit sales of user :
     + Once user pressed on "My Sales", in any site, he will see all the sales that the user created in any site, including the status.
     + After the user pressed on "Edit" on a certain sale, he will be reffered to edit that sale in the relevant website.
++ Edit malls of user :
+    + Once user pressed on "My Malls", in any site, he will see all the malls that the user is admin of them.
+    + After the user pressed on "Edit" on a certain mall, he will be reffered to edit that mall in the relevant website.
++ Add the sales of a certain business in the business page
++ Add expire date of sales
 + Add categories of businesses
 + Add contact us page including sending an email to all website admins once pressing submit
 + Styling: explore businesses